Izalit/ArduNet-Elegans/README.md

 I plan to do a few key things with this in the future, some crazier than others.. if I can fit it in the program.
 Some of these may not be possible on arduboy, given the constraints, but I'll add as much as I can with that in mind.
 But since space is tight given the huge arrays of neuron data and few thousand synapses... well, it'll be a challenge!
 Regardless the following features are things I want to try to add:

+* Fix the current neural rom... (data set is made with inaccurate randomized ratios for unknown and complex synapses)

-* Add multiple different data set options for Neural ROM
+* Add multiple different data set options for Neural ROM (listed above)

 * Initialize the direction the worm is in as "stationary" so it doesn't start in "forward" [not yet implemented; high priority]